bbc/bbc-a11y/README.md

 ### Skipping scenarios

-In some cases, you'll want to disable certain scenarios for certain pages.
-Use the `skip_scenario` method in the configuration to achieve this:
+Nobody's perfect.
+Use `skip_scenario` in the configuration to opt-out of certain checks.

 ```
 BBC::A11y.configure do